Two exclusive NHL games this week on ESPN+, Disney+ and Hulu

 - All NHL on ESPN Games stream on the ESPN App via DTC or pay TV authentication

 The NHL season continues this week with two exclusive games on ESPN+, Disney+ and Hulu.
-The puck drops on Tuesday, November 11, with the San Jose Sharks and Macklin Celebrini, who just earned his 10th goal of the season, taking on the Minnesota Wild and Kirill Kaprizov at 8 p.m.
-ET.

-Exclusive game action continues Thursday as the Edmonton Oilers and Connor McDavid face the Columbus Blue Jackets at 7:30 p.m.
-ET on ESPN+, Disney+ and Hulu.
+The puck drops Thursday, Nov 20, with a doubleheader beginning at 7:30 p.m.
+ET with Connor McDavid and the Edmonton Oilers for an interconference matchup against Jake Guentzel and the Tampa Bay Lightning.
+Following at 10 p.m., the Los Angeles Kings, and top goal scorer Kevin Fiala take on the San Jose Sharks and Macklin Celebrini for a battle of California.

 Stream NHL on the ESPN App All Season Long